ros2/design/articles/per_package_documentation.md

 ## Requirements

 The "Primary requirements" are those that must be in place for the system to be functional and achieve its purpose.
-The "Secondary requirements" are important features and functionality that are not necessary to roll out the first stage of implementation, but should be carried out following the system's roll out.
+The "Secondary requirements" are important features and functionality that are not necessary to roll out the first stage of implementation, but should be carried out as soon as possible following the initial roll out.

 ### Primary requirements

 **All package documentation must be available with the rest of the ROS 2 documentation under a single domain**

 Package documentation will be treated the same as the generic ROS 2 documentation.
-Its presence as part of the docs site should be made well-known from the overview as well as any entry point into the docs site, and be intuitive from the organization and layout of the site.
+Its presence as part of the docs site should be made well-known from the site's overview as well as from any entry point into the docs site, and be intuitive from the organization and layout of the site.

 **Package documentation must have an easily navigable and intuitive URL structure**